 3) Multiple types of FODMAPs are usually present in most meals.

 4) Fructans are most likely the most common FODMAP to cause symptoms of IBS (Dr. Sue Shepherd).

-7) A low FODMAP diet is not a gluten-free diet.
-When you are on the low FODMAP diet you can have oats and small amounts of wheat, barley and rye.
+7) A low-FODMAP diet is not a gluten-free diet.
+You are reducing the amount of WHEAT in your diet.
+When you are on the low-FODMAP diet you can have oats and small amounts of wheat, barley and rye.

 8) A fructan is a polymer of fructose molecules.
 Fructans with a short chain length are known as fructooligosaccharides.
 Fructans can be found in foods such as agave, artichokes, asparagus, leeks, garlic, onions (including spring onions), yacon, jícama, and wheat.

 9) When bacteria in the large intestine receive molecules not absorbed in the small bowel, they break these molecules down quickly.
 This produces hydrogen, carbon dioxide and methane gases – otherwise known as unpleasant times for people like us!

 10) A lactose-free diet is not a dairy-free diet.
 Lactose is present in most dairy products.
 The Low-FODMAP diet can benefit those who suffer from lactose intolerance by helping them to reduce lactose intake.